Diogo Verdasca: Beitar Jerusalem

 Verdasca switched countries again on 21 August 2019, joining Beitar Jerusalem F.C. of the Israeli Premier League on a two-year deal with the option of a third.
 Just over a month after signing, his team won the Toto Cup with a 2–1 victory over Maccabi Haifa FC.

 Verdasca was released in March 2021 for reasons within his contract that could not be made public.
 In an interview with Portuguese media, he said that the club from the Holy Land had unravelled following the removal of Yossi Benayoun as sporting director.

+Śląsk Wrocław

+On 19 June 2021, Verdasca moved to the Polish Ekstraklasa with Śląsk Wrocław.
+He scored once from 46 games, in a 5–0 away win over Wisła Kraków on 23 October that year.